CSCI-40500-Summer-2025/Syllabus/syllabus.md

 Proctoring software, which may include the use of browser lock-downs and cameras, may be used for examinations in this course.

-### Professional Presence &amp; Communication
+## Professional Presence &amp; Communication

 A central focus of this course is to simulate the professional work environment of Software Engineers.
 Thus, every student is expected to present themselves in a professional manner, even remotely.
 Students are expected to fully (and solely) participate in their group activities under a professional demeanor.
+At all times, please maintain a supportive learning community where everyone feels safe and where people can disagree amicably and professionally.
+We will respect each other and practice courtesy at all times.
+Disrespectful language, including, but not limited to, sexist, racist, homophobic, or anti-ethnic slurs or bigotry, will not be tolerated.
+I am committed to making the classroom a comfortable space for all of us, and I ask that we all work toward this goal in all of the course's online areas.

 ## Academic Violations